- Using poetry as a means to teach English

 - Expanding general vocabulary

-- Passport photos of the children
+- passport-size photos of the children and sticky tack (optional)

-What is Pink? by Christina Rossetti
+Original poem by Christina Rossetti

 What is pink? a rose is pink